vitorpp10/vitorpp10/README.md

 - **mini shell** — fork + exec process execution -> [mini-shell-docs-here](https://github.com/vitorpp10/mini-shell-cpp.git)
 - **proc-monitor** — utility that forks commands, captures stdout/stderr via pipes, and handles sigint for graceful child termination
 - **python automations** — scraping & automation

-## goal
-this journey is based on first-principles learning. instead of relying on abstractions, the goal is to understand how things actually work under the hood — from memory layout and cpu execution to disk access and process management.

 ## links